Pyrax/astro-tinacms-poc/README.md

 This concept has a few limitations which might be resolvable by using a different approach.
 Currently, I am aware of the following:

+1. Markdown from TinaCMS must be rendered through a separate parser since Astro uses an internal component which is only exposed through direct imports.
+In fact, once in production, we are actually fetching and rendering remote markdown.
+Do not let yourself be fooled that content is stored in this repo and in local mode it directly edits these local files.
-1. TinaCMS generates `public/admin/index.html` which Astro only servers at `/admin/index.html`.
+2. TinaCMS generates `public/admin/index.html` which Astro only servers at `/admin/index.html`.
 I created a meta redirect at `/admin` to said `/admin/index.html`.
 This solution is independant from hosting providers.
 A better solution would be setting up an URL rewrite for your hoster.
-1. Relative paths to retrieve content with `Astro.glob()` can be very long since content lives in root folder.
-Broken paths can occur quickly this way.
-This is somewhat fixed by using Astro utility components from `src/hooks`.
-1. URLs for CMS content are currently generated through the filename of the markdown files.
+3. URLs for CMS content are currently generated through the filename of the markdown files.
 This leaves some space for errors.

 ## Feedback